 - Our students benefit from the opportunity to take part in the Erasmus+European Mobility Program and spend a study semester at one of our partner universities in Europe.

-- Prof. Zoran Shapurikj, PhD – Professor of EU Law and Environment, incumbent Minister at the Macedonian Government
+- Prof. Zoran Shapurikj, PhD – Professor of European and Environmental Law (on leave)

 - Prof. Evica Delova Jolevska, PhD – Professor of Statistics, Director of Supervision and Licensing at the National Bank of Macedonia

 - Assist.
-Prof. Danco Markovski, PhD – Assistant Professor of International Law and Diplomacy
+Prof. Dancho Markovski, PhD – Assistant Professor of International Law and Diplomacy

-Assist.
-Prof. Viktor Dimovski, PhD – Assistant Professor of Political Systems and Security Studies, incumbent Director of the Macedonian National Security Agency
+- Assist.
+Prof. Viktor Dimovski, PhD – Assistant Professor of Political Systems and Security Studies (on leave), incumbent Director of the Macedonian National Security Agency

 - Saso Ordanoski, PhD – Professor of Practice in Sociology

-- Ivan Stefanovski, PhDc. – Professor of Practice in Constitutional Law
+- Vincent Mosby, MA – Professor of Practice in US History

-- Robert Hudson, PhD– Professor in European History and Cultural Politics at the University of Derby, UK
+- Prof. Robert Hudson, PhD – Professor in European History and Cultural Politics at the University of Derby, UK

-- Dimitrios Akrivoulis, PhD– Professor of International Relations at the University of Macedonia and Visiting Professor at the European Inter-University Centre for Human Rights and Democratization (UNESCO Chair, Aristotle University of Thessaloniki, Greece)
+- Prof. Dimitrios Akrivoulis, PhD – Professor of International Relations at the University of Macedonia and Visiting Professor at the European Inter-University Centre for Human Rights and Democratization (UNESCO Chair, Aristotle University of Thessaloniki, Greece)

 The School of Political Science offers an ambitious and innovative study program, which aims to prepare the students for building a successful career and becoming professionals in their field.The study program prepares the students to cope with real-life situations, and it also helps them exploit the employment opportunities in the field of diplomacy and international relations.